Speed skater in a red and black suit is bent at knees skating on the iceMark Blinch/COC

 Laoun first represented Canada internationally as a member of the men’s relay team at the 2014 World Junior Championships.
 He returned to the junior worlds the next two years, competing in all the individual events, and posted his best result in 2016 when he finished fourth in the 500m and eighth overall.

-Following the second stop of the season in Montreal, where he posted a top-five finish in the 1000m, Laoun suffered a triple fracture of the tibia and a fractured fibula during a collision in training in November 2019.
+Following the second stop of the season in Montreal, where he posted a top five finish in the 1000m, Laoun suffered a triple fracture of the tibia and a fractured fibula during a collision in training in November 2019.
 He underwent three surgeries and rehab before returning to training in May 2020.

-Laoun was named to the Canadian team for the 2021 World Championships where he competed in all three individual events as well as the men’s 5000m relay.
-In September 2021, he finished sixth overall at the Canadian Championships and earned his way back onto the World Cup team.
-In November 2021, he was a member of the mixed relay team that won silver and the men’s 5000m relay team that won gold in Debrecen.
+Laoun was named to the Canadian team for the 2021 ISU World Short Track Championships where he competed in all three individual events as well as the men’s 5000m relay.
 He won his first world championship medal in 2022, taking bronze in Montreal with the 5000m relay.
+After a fourth-place finish with the men’s relay in 2023 and then not competing at the 2024 World Championships, Laoun became a world champion in 2025 with the men’s 5000m relay.

 A Little More About Maxime